Asashou/notes/01_Python_basics/01_Python_basics.md

         - indent with tabs or spaces, but spaces are better
         - 4 spaces per indentation level, check editor settings
     - paste multiline code from editor directly into python interpreter

+#### Exercises

+1. In a script called `basics.py`, use a `for` loop to print out integers 0 to 9.
+Run it using `python basics.py` at the command line
+2. Modify the script to print out the square of those integers.
+Test it!
+3. Modify the script to also print out the sum of the integers
+4. Modify the script to print out the square root of those integers
+5. Restore the script as it was in 1.
+Modify it to print the word `seven` after printing out the integer `7`
+6. Modify it to **also** print out the word `three` after printing out the integer `3`
+7. Rewrite the script so that it prints the messages `1 is odd`, `2 is even`, `3 is odd` all the way up to `10 is even`
+8. Modify it so that it **doesn't** print the message `7 is odd`
+9. Reverse the order of the messages